Arctem/nmt_python_labs/overview.md

 - Keywords: in (not in), for
 - Maybe range(), but I think we should focus more on for loops being used in the style of "for each"
-- Talk about types -- we now have float, int, str, list(, function)
+- Talk about types again -- we now have float, int, str, list(, function)
+- matplotlib

 ## Lab 5 - File I/O and matplotlib
 - File I/O using with